ji-zai/personal-site/content/essays/winners.md

 A basic income will never be so high that the best outcomes will be close the average because that kind of distribution does not maximize growth (GDP).

-"Winners-take-most" applies to countries as well: those that fail to compete on growth will face a new kind of colonialism.
+"Winner-takes-most" applies to countries as well: those that fail to compete on growth will face a new kind of colonialism.
 They'll need help from winners, and that help will come with uncomfortable conditions.
 Recipients will be forced to cut their basic income to the amount that maximizes growth, and their culture will be swallowed by the cultures of winners.
 We're seeing early signs of this.

 In order to survive, countries won't be able to raise a basic income so high that it kills their ability to compete.
 Those who do so will be made to cut it when they receive help.
 Resisting these incentives will get harder as leverage grows.